 - 1 serrano chili seeded and diced

-- 1 inch piece ginger peeled finely grated (1 tablespoon ginger paste)
+- 1 inch piece ginger peeled finely grated (1 tbsp ginger paste)

 - 2 cloves garlic finely grated